 - It is very common for individuals not to be aware they have a legal problem.
 Research has also shown most are unable to identify legal problems accurately.
-This is complicated by the fact that individuals can present with both legal and non-legal problems. - The Mind the Gap survey in 2016 of London MPs' surgeries concluded that not all MPs' surgeries have the resources or knowhow to be able to identify when legal advice is required and when legal aid might be available.
-A second survey will report in mid-2023 and its findings will be available at tinyurl.com/mindthegap2023 - Where it is unclear if an individual has a legal problem, they may be best helped by a local advice agency or other specialist charity who can identify the problems and triage (including to signpost or refer to legal aid, other advice agencies, or to pro bono).
+This is complicated by the fact that individuals can present with both legal and non-legal problems. - The Mind the Gap survey conducted in 2022/23 of MPs across England & Wales emphasised again that MPs and their caseworkers play a key role in signposting or referring their constituents to the legal advice providers available to them, notwithstanding that not all MPs' surgeries have the resources or knowhow to identify when legal advice is required and when legal aid might be available. - Where it is unclear if an individual has a legal problem, they may be best helped by a local advice agency or other specialist charity who can identify the problems and triage (including to signpost or refer to legal aid, other advice agencies, or to pro bono).
 See the next page. - If specific legal problems are identified, this Guide may help identify where the individual can be signposted or referred to. - Free training is available to MPs and their caseworkers on how to spot legal problems and other commonly encountered issues through the House of Commons Learning and Development team in collaboration with the APPG on Access to Justice.
 Courses include: - An introduction to casework and advising constituents. - Housing law (homelessness and possession, disrepair, housing allocation, and security of tenure). - Mental health casework. - Community care casework. - Anti-social behaviour. - Special education needs. - Employment law. - Civil and criminal legal aid.